michaelkeevildown/neo4j-super-node/DEGREE_CENTRALITY.md

 MATCH (p:Phone)
 WHERE p.degreeScore > 10
 RETURN
-    p.number AS PhoneNumber,
+    p.phoneNumber AS PhoneNumber,
     p.degreeScore AS Connections,
     CASE
         WHEN p.degreeScore > 100 THEN '🔴 Super Node - Exclude'
-        WHEN p.number CONTAINS '000000' THEN '🟠 Default - Exclude'
+        WHEN p.phoneNumber CONTAINS '000000' THEN '🟠 Default - Exclude'
-        WHEN p.number CONTAINS '999999' THEN '🟠 Test - Exclude'
+        WHEN p.phoneNumber CONTAINS '999999' THEN '🟠 Test - Exclude'
-        WHEN p.number CONTAINS '555' THEN '🟠 Fictional - Exclude'
+        WHEN p.phoneNumber CONTAINS '555' THEN '🟠 Fictional - Exclude'
         WHEN p.degreeScore >= 10 AND p.degreeScore <= 50 THEN '🟡 High Share - Review'
         ELSE '⚠️ Investigate'
     END AS Classification